rainbowdashlabs/sql-java/docs/02/operators.md

 -> 2.5
 ```

-All our databases have additional mathematical operators and build in functions like squareroot, absolute and more.
+All our databases have additional mathematical operators and build in functions like square root, absolute and more.
 However, they are different in syntax.
 I will just link them here if you need something special.

 [MySQL](https://dev.mysql.com/doc/refman/8.0/en/numeric-functions.html)